bandang0/theiaonline/tutos/enhancing-output.md

 ```

-Basically, here we **evaluated** "beam.Length", "beam.P", "beam.rayleigh()", converted to string, and made a list of these strings.
+Basically, here we **evaluated** "beam.Length", "beam.P", "beam.rayleigh()", converted the results to strings, and made a list of these strings.

 The output here would be like so: